The Desert Grace lodge, Namibia

 The next morning, after a night of undisturbed rest, we head back to the restaurant for a leisurely breakfast.
 The food stand concept is in evidence again - one stand with a selection of cereals and muesli, accompanied by various dried fruits and nuts, the other an option to 'create your own omelette'.

-All of it is perfectly on point, and as we sit looking out on the surrounding views bathed in the early morning sunlight, it is with our hearts filled with gratitude - for being witness to the beauty of this land and for the opportunity to share it with each other.
+All of it is perfectly on point, and as we sit looking out on the surrounding views of Namibia bathed in the early morning sunlight, it is with our hearts filled with gratitude - for being witness to the beauty of this land and for the opportunity to share it with each other.